12 Best Parenting Books Of All Time

 Author: Patty Wipfler, graduated from Ossidante College in California in 1968 and has been committed to the research and practice of family education and psychological counseling for many years.

-Many years of psychological counseling work have allowed her to meet various families and help many parents to solve the problems of communication and getting along with their children.
+Many years of psychological counseling work have allowed her to meet various families and help many parents solve the problems of communication and getting along with their children.

 Recommended reason :